Translational medicine: Master and PhD programs

 The University of Manchester, Newcastle University and Queen's University Belfast also offer research-focussed Masters of Research (MRes) courses in Translational Medicine.

 Queen's University's School of Graduate Studies offers both an MSc and PhD program in Translational Medicine.

+University of Windsor's Faculty of Graduate Studies offers a one year MSc program in Translational Health Science.

 Tulane University has a PhD program in Bio-Innovation to foster design and implementation of innovative biomedical technologies.

 Temple University's College of Public Health offers a Master of Science in Clinical Research and Translational Medicine.
 The program is jointly offered with the Lewis Katz School of Medicine.

 Mahidol University at Faculty of Medicine Ramathibodi hospital has a Master and PhD programme in Translational Medicine since 2012.
 Mahidol University is the first University in Thailand and in Southeast Asia.
 The most of programme lecturers are physicians and clinicians who contribute in many fields of study such as Cancer, Allergy and Immunology, Haematology, Paediatric, Rheumatology, etc. Here, the student will be directly exposed to patients.
 To find out the thing in between basic science and clinical application.

-Suranaree University of Technology is the second University in Thailand and in Southeast Asia that has a Master and PhD programme in Translational Medicine (MSc 2018 and PhD 2019).
-MSc and PhD programmes are conducted by Institute of Medicine that contributed by phicians and PhD staffs which are focused in related field of benchside, bedside and community mainly parasites, bacteria, cholangiocarcinoma, gastric cancer, musculoskeletal diseases, etc. Translational Medicine programme is an international curriculum that supported by research centers in the university such as Parasitic Disease Research Center (PDRC), Helicobacter pylori and Gastric Cancer Researc Unit, Center of Excellent for Biomedical Engineering, Department of Research Affiare, Institute of Medicine, and Suranaree University of Technology Hospital.
-These programme will be facilitate students synthesize, analyses and integrate the basic medical science and clinical science for their professional work related to translational medicine.
-In addition, students will be understand the research process, innovation, and collaboration with multidisciplinary teams for solving health problems.

 University of Würzburg started a Master programme in Translational Medicine in 2018.
 It is aimed at medical students in the third or fourth year pursuing a career as a Clinician Scientist.

 St. George's University of London offers a 1-year Translational Medicine master's programme since 2018, including pathways leading to a Master of Research (MRes), Master of Science (MSc), Postgraduate Certificate (PGCert) or Postgraduate Diploma (PGDip).
 Both master's degrees include a research component that makes up 33% of the MSc pathway and 58% of the MRes pathway.
 Taught modules are designed to cover major areas of modern translational science including drug development, genomics and development of skills related to research and data analysis.

 Perdana University's Graduate School of Medicine in Kuala Lumpur, Malaysia offers a Master of Science (MSc) in Translational Medicine.

+Taipei Medical University's College of Medical Science and Technology in Taipei, Taiwan offers an MSc and PhD program in Translational Science.